Thomas Mowbray, 1st Duke of Norfolk: Quarrel with Bolingbroke

 At this point, the King intervened and stopped the combat.
 Usk avers this was because he saw that Mowbray was on the verge of losing, whereas the official chronicle says Richard was averse to two of his subjects injuring themselves or worse in the name of his justice.
 Another contemporary chronicler, the author of the Chronicque de la Traïson et Mort suggests that the fighting had hardly begun when the King stopped it.
 The scholar Amanda McVitty suggests that he saw the chance to rid himself of two ex-Appellants while appearing to be acting with chivalric magnanimity.
-Canon Allington-Smith suggests that, perhaps, "it was not in his interest that either of them should win".
-The Medievalist Anne Curry has argued that, in his office of Earl Marshal, Mowbray would usually have organised such a duel himself.
-Historians, she proposes, have not made enough of the fact that that this was not enough for Bolingbroke to restrain his attack.
+Allington-Smith suggests that, perhaps, "it was not in his interest that either of them should win".
+Anne Curry has argued that, in his office of Earl Marshal, Mowbray would usually have organised such a duel himself.
+Historians, she proposes, have not made enough of the fact that this was not enough for Bolingbroke to restrain his attack.

 Exile and death

 Instead of fighting, the two men were exiled: Mowbray for life, Bolingbroke for 10 years.
 Usk suggests that Mowbray would at some point be welcomed back, when "being minded he might restore him".
 Given-Wilson suggests that even at this stage, Richard had foreseen the possibility of confiscating the two men's estates.
 The longer sentence on Mowbray was supposedly because, while the charge of treason had not been proven, he had failed to renounce the appellants severely enough, had misgoverned Calais to the endangerment of the country and had plotted against John of Gaunt.
 Mowbray was given a choice by Richard.
-Either he went on pilgrimage to Jerusalem, or to Germany, Bohemia or Hungary.
+He could go on pilgrimage to Jerusalem, Germany, Bohemia or Hungary.
+This allowed Mowbray to save his honour.
 Anywhere else was prohibited upon pain of death.
 He was banned from communicating with Bolingbroke during the latter's exile.
-This sentence could not be appealed nor could they request to return early, although he would receive £1000 per annum from his estates while abroad.
+This sentence could not be appealed, nor could they request to return early, although he would receive £1000 per annum from his estates while abroad.
 His office of Earl Marshal was granted to Westmorland, while his heir was placed in the household of Richard's Queen as a page.
 Mowbray also set up a council to advise the young Thomas in his father's absence, which included some of his own experienced councillors such as Sir John St. John.

 Mowbray sailed from Lowestoft to Dordrecht on 19 September 1398; over a thousand well-wishers saw him off from the quay.
 It was 2PM, and Mowbray was accompanied by around 30 people, including servants and retainers.
 A historian of the town has commented that, "If the authorities had chosen Lowestoft as the embarkation point in preference to Yarmouth because it was smaller and less well known, their hopes of keeping the event low-key seem not to have worked".
-These included eighty members of the Suffolk gentry, and they testified that, with a strong wind behind him—"bon vent et swerf" was recorded—he could easily make six league before sunset.
+Observers included eighty members of the Suffolk gentry, and they testified that, with a strong wind behind him—"bon vent et swerf" was recorded—he could easily make six league before sunset.